ory/hydra/docs/versioned_docs/version-v1.5/implement-consent.md

 method to convey information about the authorization context of the token from the authorization server to the protected resource.

-The usage of an access token or client credentials is required to access the endpoint.
-ORY Hydra will however accept any valid token or valid credentials as there is no built-in access control.

 You can find more details on this endpoint in the
 [ORY Hydra API Docs](https://www.ory.sh/docs/).
 You can also use the CLI command `hydra token introspect <token>`.